Convert 85 Celsius To Fahrenheit

 Understanding the Science Behind the Conversion

 The conversion formula isn't just a random equation; it's rooted in the relationship between the Celsius and Fahrenheit scales.
-The factor 9/5 accounts for the difference in the size of a degree between the two scales.
-A change of 5°C corresponds to a change of 9°F. The addition of 32 adjusts for the difference in the zero points of the two scales.
+So a change of 5°C corresponds to a change of 9°F. Consider this: the factor 9/5 accounts for the difference in the size of a degree between the two scales.
+But the addition of 32 adjusts for the difference in the zero points of the two scales.
 The freezing point of water is 0°C and 32°F; this 32-degree offset must be accounted for when converting.

 Imagine a thermometer with both Celsius and Fahrenheit scales marked on it.
 You can visually see how the intervals between degrees are different.
 The formula mathematically bridges this difference.